You’re Not Going Crazy, You’re Grieving:

 Yes, I do.

 The wind you loved blows hard across me out here.
 I brave it only for the sunlight you despised, the sunlight without which this child of yours cannot survive.
-Still, it is strong, your wind, and soon it will win over the sun and I will step back inside, grateful that its sound, at least, may follow me.
+Still, it is strong, your wind, and soon it will best the sun and I will step back inside, grateful that its sound, at least, may follow me.

 But now, just for now, let me sit in my sunshine, as your wind blows, carrying with it the memory of your crooked fingers scratching my back, the sweetness of your smile when I walked into the room, the mother-only tenderness of your voice calling me, “Momma’s old sweet baby”.